nathan-kennedy/dot-files/README.md

-# Dot-files for zsh 💻
+# Dot-files for Zsh 💻

 ### MotD